 The CAR workstream considers the ways in which psychology can inform, support and amplify community level responses to Covid-19 and our recovery from the pandemic.

-Our primary aim is to recognise the important role that communities, community groups and community organisations have played in looking after each other and our essential workers, whether through mutual aid groups, holding local and national government to account, or advocating for marginalised groups, and in doing so speak up for the importance of strengthening communities and inclusive participation processes as we try to #buildbackbetter after this pandemic.
+Our primary aim is to recognise the important role that communities, groups and organisations have played in looking after each other and our essential workers, whether through mutual aid, holding local and national government to account, or advocating for the marginalised, and in doing so speak up for the importance of strengthening communities and inclusive participation processes as we try to #buildbackbetter after this pandemic.

 There are a number of different approaches to 'resilience', some focusing on qualities of the individual, some on the links between groups and agencies on the ground and some on the nature of the risks and adversities being faced.